White Radish Cake Recipes: Hong Kong-Style Dim Sum and Singapore Hawker Style

 Steamed white radish cakes are served in most Chinese dim sum restaurants in Hong Kong.
 These soft and delicious appetizers are made from white radish or Japanese daikon.
-The ingredients are steamed and cooked in a steamer pot, and then pan fried to give them a crispy coating on the outside and soft and juicy inside.
+The ingredients are steamed and cooked in a steamer pot and then pan-fried to give them a crispy coating on the outside while keeping them soft and juicy on the inside.

-- 1.5 kg white radish or daikon, these are also known as long white icicles.
+- 1.5 kilos white radish or daikon, these are also known as long white icicles.
 Available from fresh produce markets.

 - 500 grams rice flour

 - 3 chinese sausages, available from Coles supermarket or Asian stores.